synapse-wireless/snap-to-cloud-examples/aws_iot/README.md

 # E20 Example - Interfacing to Amazon AWS IoT

 ## Common Setup
-Each example in this repo require some amount of common setup.
+Each example in this repo requires some amount of common setup.
 Please follow the [common setup instructions](../README.md#common-setup) first.

 ## Configuring Amazon AWS IoT